 • Although slide master objects appear in the focus order window, you'll need to switch to Slide Master View (press F4) to set their alt text.
 Right-click each object on the slide master, click each object on the slide master and choose Accessibility.

-• If an object doesn’t have alt text, screen readers will read the name of that object as it appears in the timeline.
+• If a non-text object doesn’t have alt text, screen readers will read the name of that object as it appears in the timeline.
+The alt text for a text object defaults to the content within it.

 • If you don’t want an object to be read by screen readers, select it in the list, then click the Remove button in the lower left corner of the window.
 (This doesn’t delete the object; it just hides it from screen readers.)